wilsonx2rt/andromeda/README.md

 ### Deployment

 - You need to be able to deploy your project with one click on **gitlab** to your instance on digitalocean.
-- Nginx and Postgres aatabase are running in seperate containers connected to your main app container
+- Nginx and Postgres aatabase are running in seperate containers connected to your main app container.

 ---

 - [drf-custom-docs](http://www.django-rest-framework.org/topics/documenting-your-api/#built-in-api-documentation)